Rhuthvik-D/Java-Chat-App/README.md

 ## Java Chat Application

+The branch 'v2proj' is the branch with the updated code

 - Once zip is obtained, unzip the project.
 Open it in Eclipse.
 In the project, there is also SQLite jar file included.
 The JAR dependencies have already been added.

 - In src/main/java, there are subfolders, namely client, server and shared.
 Open the "main.java" in com.projex.javafx_chat.sever.
 Run it as a java application.